top of page

 OUR STAFF AND BOARD

-DANIEL P. KELLIHER, BOARD PRESIDENT is the managing member of Kelliher & Salzer, LLC, a law firm with offices in Severna Park, Maryland and New Orleans, Louisiana which focuses on commercial real estate transactions.
+Dan is the managing member of Kelliher & Salzer, LLC, a law firm with offices in Severna Park, Maryland and New Orleans, Louisiana which focuses on commercial real estate transactions.
 Dan has been on the board of ACCR since 2004.
 In addition to being on the ACCR board, Daniel also serves on the board of Community Homes Housing, Inc., a non-profit in Columbia, Maryland which owns affordable housing sites in Columbia and on the Marketing Committee of the Community Foundation of Howard County.
 Dan lives in Severna Park, MD with his wife, Tree, and their four children, JoJo, Karry, CJ and Abby and two dogs.

 “It has been an honor to meet artists throughout the Baltimore/Washington area and to have the opportunity to enjoy their amazing work.
 I am excited that ACCR continues to increase the audience for this work by partnering with other arts organizations on exhibitions and by having the works permanently placed in non-profit locations which have typically been devoid of original artwork.
-Art is an essential element of a successful community and ACCR through its connections with artists, collectors, arts organizations, and non-profits is making original art a bigger part of the lives of more people in the communities which ACCR serves.”
+Art is an essential element of a successful community, and ACCR, through its connections with artists, collectors, arts organizations, and non-profits, is making original art a bigger part of the lives of more people in the communities which ACCR serves.”

 Ashby has worked for several New England institutions, including the Museum of Fine Arts in Boston, the Mystic Seaport Museum, the Florence Griswold Museum, and the auction house Skinner, Inc. Ashby holds a M.A.L.S. from Dartmouth College and a BA from St. Lawrence University.